bramley/phplist-plugin-ckeditor/README.md

 Style definitions can be specified in the custom configuration file, and they will then appear in the Styles drop-down list when editing a message.
 Additionally, a CSS stylesheet file can be parsed to provide the style definitions.
 See <http://docs.ckeditor.com/#!/guide/dev_styles>

+## Custom build of CKEditor ##

+You can expand the functionality of CKEditor by adding plugins and creating a custom build, see <http://ckeditor.com/addons/plugins/all>.

+You should then install the new CKEditor on your web site and specify the path to the directory on the Settings page.

+## Upgrade from phplist 2.10.x with FCKEditor ##

+In phplist 2.10 the FCKIMAGES_DIR value in config.php defines the directory into which images will be uploaded.
+The value is relative to the phplist root directory.

+In phplist 2.11 and later a different value, UPLOADIMAGES_DIR, is used to define the directory.
+This value is relative to the web root, not to the phplist root directory.

+To continue using the same upload directory you must either set UPLOADIMAGES\_DIR correctly or override UPLOADIMAGES\_DIR by setting the upload directory on the Settings page.

 ## Version history ##

     version     Description
+    2013-04-22  Fixes for GitHub issues 1 and 3
     2013-04-11  Initial version for phplist 2.11.x releases